Compare the short list

 This is the bottle to keep when you want serious fire but still need some actual flavor behind it.

 Wing-friendly bottles need more than heat.
-They need enough garlic, cling, smoke, or vinegar structure to stay interesting on rich food and not disappear into the fat.
+They need enough garlic, cling, smoke, or vinegar structure to stay interesting on rich food and not disappear into the crust.

 What works on wings

-Wings, pizza, and fried chicken can take bolder garlic, thicker texture, and higher heat than tacos or seafood.
+Wings, fried chicken, and hot sandwiches can take bolder garlic, thicker texture, and higher heat than tacos or seafood.
 The trick is picking bottles that still taste distinct after the first hit.

 Quick buying rule